-Become an Educator at Congregation Beth Elohim’s Religious School!
+Become a Part-Time Educator at Congregation Beth Elohim’s Religious School!

 Thanks for considering becoming a religious school educator at CBE, a growing, thriving synagogue in the heart of Brownstone Brooklyn.
-We are seeking talented, creative, dedicated, and menschlich individuals to form our ‘dream team’ of Jewish educators for our religious school, Yachad.
-Yachad is a Shabbat-centered supplementary program of approximately 500 students, in grades K-11.
+We are seeking talented, creative, dedicated, and menschlich individuals to form our ‘dream team’ of Jewish educators for our religious school, Yachad, for the 2020-21 school year.
+Yachad is a Shabbat-centered supplementary program of approximately 500 students, in grades K-12.
 We have several different roles that are available, as described in the ‘hours’ section of this posting.

 We are a small, dedicated staff, with enthusiasm for fostering meaningful and rich connection to Judaism in our students and families.
 We are seeking part time teachers for early and upper elementary, and middle school grades.